Grievances and appeals

 You have the right to send written materials that support your grievance.
 We will send you a letter to let you know we received your grievance.
 After we finish our research and within 90 calendar days of getting your grievance, we will send you another letter with the outcome.

-An appeal happens when you or a provider authorized to speak on your behalf ask First Choice to review an adverse benefit determination we have taken.
-An appeal is a request for review of an adverse benefit determination.
-“Adverse benefit determination" means:
+An appeal happens when you or an authorized representative who speaks on your behalf asks First Choice to review an adverse benefit determination we have taken (as state and federal law permits, and with your written consent, a provider or authorized representative may file an appeal for you).
+An appeal is a request for review of adverse benefit determination.
+“Adverse benefit determination” means:

 - The denial or limited authorization of a requested service, including determinations based on the type or level of service, requirements for medical necessity, appropriateness, setting, or effectiveness of a covered benefit;